 Prior to working at Farra, Sally has had various roles such as business banking and management accounting within diverse organisations around the country from large corporates like Calder Stewart to competitive sports organisations like the Waikato Rugby Union.
 She has now been at Farra for over a year and has faced many different tasks on a daily basis, from monthly reporting, accounts, project managing and payroll.
 Her favourite aspect of working within the Farra team is the variety of work and the interaction with different people.

 When not in the Farra office, Sally has her hands full with three children, ages 13, 9 and 6.
 She also loves to go to the gym to unwind after a day full of different jobs.

-With a background in Mechanical Engineering and an interest in renewable energy, Thomas was the perfect fit for the project manager role 7 years ago.
-Now, he is the manager of the Engineering Design team.
+With a background in Mechanical Engineering and an interest in renewable energy, Thomas was the perfect fit for the project manager role seven years ago.
+Now, he is the manager of the Design & Innovation team.
 Thomas puts his creative skills in to play.
 Having the creative freedom to create new products and bespoke solutions is only one of Thomas’s highlights of working at Farra.